 In the interest of providing a healthy environment, snacks brought by students or parents, to share with other students or treats for parties during the school day, must be purchased at a store or bakery.
 Food brought should be individually wrapped or in the original unopened container.
 Teachers may present learning activities involving food providing all participants use proper hand washing procedures and preparation is closely supervised.
 In order to ensure all students can participate, alternative foods must be provided to those students with known medical conditions prohibiting consumption of particular food items.

 Lunch Deliveries

-Students may have lunch delivered to the school office by a parent to be picked up during their lunch period.
-At no time may a student order take-out to be delivered to school.
+Parents may deliver lunch to the school office, for their child, to be picked up during the students' lunch period.
+At no time may a student order food to be delivered to the school.

 Cafeteria